1. School-based English Language Activities

 4. School-based Process Writing Programme

-Process writing is used which focuses on the development of pupils’ writing skills through the various steps involved in drafting, revising and editing a piece of work.
+Process writing is used which focuses on the development of pupils' writing skills through the various steps involved in drafting, revising and editing a piece of work.
+Self-assessment will be done after the first draft so as to raise pupils' awareness on content, language and organization of their writing.
+Teachers also provide constructive feedback on how pupils make improvements on or enhance their writing.

 6. P.4-6 Enhancement Progrmme